-Weeks after President Trump was hospitalized with COVID-19, there’s a new cluster of cases tied to his administration.
-At least some of the current outbreak may be connected to the Trump campaign’s Election Night watch party, a gathering of more than 100 people where safety precautions like social distancing and mask wearing were few and far between.
-Since last Tuesday, several people have tested positive — although, as during the previous outbreak, the White House has refused to provide updates of affected staff.
-Here is a running tally of those known to have contracted the virus in recent days.
+Weeks after President Trump was hospitalized with COVID-19, another cluster of cases was tied to his administration.
+This outbreak may have been at least partly connected to the Trump campaign’s Election Night watch party, a gathering of more than 100 people where safety precautions like social distancing and mask wearing were few and far between.
+In mid-November several people connected to the White House tested positive — although, as during the previous outbreak, the Trump administration refused to provide updates on affected staff.
+Here is a running tally of people in Trump’s orbit who have contracted the virus in recent weeks.

 A White House reporter

-The White House Correspondents Association told its members that a member of the press corps tested positive on Thursday night.
+Last month, the White House Correspondents Association told its members that a member of the press corps tested positive.

 100+ Secret Service Officers

-More than 130 Secret Service officers have reportedly tested positive for the coronavirus or are quarantining due to possible exposure.
-The Washington Post reports that the outbreak has “sidelined roughly 10 percent of the agency’s core security team” and is believed to be partly tied to the blitz of campaign rallies that President Trump held in the weeks leading up to Election Day.
+In November, more than 130 Secret Service officers reportedly tested positive for the coronavirus or had to quarantine due to possible exposure.
+The Washington Post reported on November 13 that the outbreak “sidelined roughly 10 percent of the agency’s core security team” and is believed to be partly tied to the blitz of campaign rallies that President Trump held in the weeks leading up to Election Day.
 “The agency is also examining whether some portion of the current infections are not travel-related,” according to the Post, “but instead trace back to the site where many Secret Service officers report for duty each day: the White House.”

 The Republican strategist and lobbyist tested positive for COVID-19 after attending Trump’s Election Night party.